iLPdev/discMapper/README.md

 ### Features

 - Enables mapper access to [GMCP Core Supports](http://discworld.starturtle.net/lpc/playing/documentation.c?path=/concepts/gmcp) sent by Discworld MUD's FluffOS driver for:
 - Precision Room Indexing using GMCP Identifier data - No more duplicate room creation!
-  - Precision Character Tracking using GMCP Identifier data - No more misidentified player locations on map!
+    - Character Tracking using GMCP Identifier data - No more misidentified player locations on map!
-  - Precision Room Name detection using GMCP Room Name data
+    - Room Name detection using GMCP Room Name data
 - Speedwalking and pathfinding - Efficiently get where you're going!
+- Quickly style room colors and symbols based on the type of room (e.g., shop, player house, food, etc.)

 ### Built With